BlueBrain/NeuroMorphoVis/README.md

 ### Configuration Files
 Users can easily configure and use _NeuroMorphoVis_ via editable configuration files.
 Instructions to write and use configurations files are available in this [page](docs/user/modules/configurations/configurations.md).

+## Features
+_NeuroMorphoVis_ provides four major toolboxes that can be exploited for

++ Automated analysis of neuronal morphology skeletons that are digitally reconstructed from optical microscopy stacks.
++ Sketching and building three-dimensional representations of the morphology skeletons using various methods.
++
++ Automated reconstruction of accurate three-dimensional somata profiles, even with classical morphology skeletons that do not have any three-dimensional data of their somata.
++ Automated reconstruction of polygonal mesh models that represent the membranes of the neuronal morphologies.
++ Automated generation of high quality media for scientific documents and publications using different shading styles and materials.

 ### Modules